 Cookies do not contain any information making it possible to contact you by phone, email or post.

 To allow you to interact with other websites for which you have an account (such as LinkedIn and other social media websites), we can provide links or integrate third-party applications enabling you to log on to them, post content to them, or join communities of our websites on them.

 We can also provide you with general links to third-party websites or applications.

 The use of these links and applications is subject to the privacy policies of the visited websites.
 It is up to you to become familiar with these policies.

-Statistics on visits to the websites of the Federal Planning Bureau (audience analysis) are produced by a third-party web analytics named “Google Analytics”.
+Statistics on visits to the websites of the Federal Planning Bureau (audience analysis) are produced by a third-party web analytics named Matomo.

 The Federal Planning Bureau stores partners and suppliers contact details in a purchase order database for administrative purposes.

 These data are not disclosed to third parties either in the European Union or elsewhere in the world.